-As a double board-certified facial plastic surgeon with 17 years of experience, Dr. Boggess has helped thousands of patients restore their youthfulness and radiance.
-Such experience helped him develop his signature Reflection Lift, which achieves exceptional, natural-looking results that are catered to the individual anatomy, concerns, and goals of each patient.
+As a double board-certified facial plastic surgeon in Nashville with 17 years of experience, Dr. Boggess has helped more than 4,000 facelift patients restore their youthfulness and radiance.
+Such experience led him to develop his signature Reflection Lift to achieve exceptional, natural-looking results tailored to each patient’s individual anatomy, concerns, and goals.

-His conservative approach results in reduced risk for complications and faster recovery compared to traditional surgery and allows patients to feel revitalized without looking ‘worked on’—all without requiring the use of general anesthesia.
+His conservative approach using local anesthesia and light sedation results in reduced risk for complications and faster recovery compared to traditional surgery.
+A Reflection Lift allows patients to feel revitalized without looking ‘worked on’—all without requiring the use of general anesthesia.

 Recently, we sat down with Dr. Boggess to learn more about this personalized, customized approach to facelifts.

-Your Reflection Lift sounds too good to be true.
-How can a facelift be performed without the use of general anesthesia?
+How can a facelift be performed without general anesthesia?

-Nothing we do is one-size-fits-all!
-We offer two options for sedation in an office setting.
-The first option is using oral medications such as Valium by mouth to relax the patient.
-The Valium typically relaxes the patient enough that they can doze off and sleep.
+- Oral medications such as Valium: Taken by mouth, the Valium typically relaxes the patient enough that they can doze off and sleep.
 However, because this is not a general anesthesia, there may be times when the patient may be awake or aware—and that’s OK because we use local anesthetic injections to numb the areas on which we’re working so the patient is not feeling pain or discomfort during the procedure.

-Another option is to use what is called an IV sedation, and that is where we deliver sedating medications through an intravenous line that allows more rapid titration of the level of anesthesia moment-by-moment during the procedure.
-Still, this is not a general anesthesia so there may still be times when the patient is awake and aware—but this is less likely to be the case with IV sedation.
+- IV sedation: We deliver sedating medications through an intravenous line that allows more rapid titration of the level of anesthesia moment-by-moment during the procedure.
+Still, this is not general anesthesia, so there may still be times when the patient is awake and aware—but this is less likely to be the case with IV sedation.